renatosbispo/diwe-challenge-backend-jr/README.md

 - It helps to keep the code base organized
 - If properly implemented, it favors a loose coupling between the layers.

-### Database

-- **MySQL as DBMS:** for being familiar with it
-- **ORM instead of a simple driver:** because I believe it's more important to apply as many good practices as possible instead of showing I can write SQL queries, despite the initial size of the project.

 ### Practices

 - **Integration tests** because: